-Formerly a British trading colony, now a part of the People's Republic of China since its handover in 1997.
+Formerly a British trading colony, now a Special Autonomous Region of the People's Republic of China since its handover in 1997.
 The city is highly notable for its film industry, especially in the martial arts area; giving us Bruce Lee, Chow Yun-fat, Donnie Yen, and Jackie Chan, among many others.
 For example, the film The Departed is directly inspired by the Infernal Affairs trilogy.
 Heroic Bloodshed films (especially those made by John Woo) also heavily influenced worldwide action cinema.
 In non-Hong Kong fiction, the place features in the James Bond films The Man with the Golden Gun and Tomorrow Never Diesnote , the novel of The Bourne Supremacy and quite a few other works.
+The films Chungking Express and Already Tomorrow In Hong Kong have been said to feature the city as practically a supporting character.
 A notable area of the city was the Kowloon Walled City, which can be described as an anarchic city.
-The City was technically under Chinese control (in 1898, the UK took over everything south of the Sham Chun River—forming the New Territories—with the exception of the City), but being in the middle of British land made it rather difficult for the Chinese to govern, so they simple did not bother and left the City to its own devices.
-Even in the colonial days, it became notorious as a den of lawlessness, with brothels, Opium Dens, unlicensed doctors (read "back alley abortionists"), and bad dentists (as in seriously unhygenic).
+The City was technically under Chinese control (in 1898, the UK took over everything south of the Sham Chun River—forming the New Territories—with the exception of the City), but being in the middle of British land made it rather difficult for the Chinese to govern, so they simply did not bother and left the City to its own devices.
+Even in the colonial days, it became notorious as a den of lawlessness, with brothels, Opium Dens, and back alley doctors.
 Violent crime, on the other hand, was surprisingly low as the Triads effectively took over the City to be their base of operations and they did not take kindly to hooliganism on their front porch.
 Eventually the PRC and Britain decided they'd had enough and demolished the whole rotten place in 1993.
 The site is now a nice public park, but if you want to see the Walled City in all its hideousness, catch the movie Bloodsport starring Jean-Claude Van Damme.
 At its height, the City was the most densely populated area on Earth.
 The city is also quite well-known as the shopping destination for Southeast Asian tourists, sharing the spot with Singapore.
 This is due to the variety of goods available, from the most high-end electronic goods to the cheapest Chinese knockoff t-shirt.
 The big stores selling brand-name goods usually hold sales during holiday seasons to capitalize on this, slashing prices down up to 50%.
 Also notable is its immigrant population.
 There are many Filipina and Indonesian maids working in the city, and they all gather at Victoria park on Sundays.
 There are cases of abuse by Chinese employers, but they are generally taken care of quickly since the government has laws that provide for their general well-being while they are employed in the country, and there is a civil body set up by former immigrants who managed to make a living there.
 The Indian and Pakistani population is also quite significant, and it is possible to find an entire department store filled entirely by Indian workers selling goods that cater to the Indian community.
-Other useful points: The Special Autonomous Region or SAR (as it is now called) is broadly divided as follows:
+Other useful points: The Special Administrative Region or SAR (as it is now called) is broadly divided as follows:

 - Hong Kong Island (Hong Kong Side): Home of towering postmodern glass skyscrapers around which black-eared kites soar as if auditioning for an Eagle Star commercial.
 Also present are double-decker trams, the Happy Valley racecourse and a number of parks.
 One such park is Ocean Park, which is by the smallish town of Aberdeen, home of the Jumbo Floating Restaurant.
 Ocean Park includes a theme park, aviary, aquarium (with sharks!), seal and dolphin shows and pandas (which, in typical panda fashion, don't actually do much).
 The crowded streets, trams, eye-catching skyscrapers and the old prison/courthouse building and legislative Council building are popular backdrops for action movies and beat-em-up computer games: one of the Street Fighter series features the characters holding up a tram as they fight, some episodes of Tekken have the China Bank tower clearly visible in the background.